 For three Sundays, Pastor Kissling preached to his one-woman congregation.
 Attendance doubled the fourth week when Mrs. Rische brought her husband, Sam, a Milwaukee architect.

 Slowly and steadily attendance began to climb.
 In 1915, Rev. Kissling formed the Choral Club of East Milwaukee.
-The club sang at his Sunday services, where its members usually outnumbered the worshipers.
+The club sang at his Sunday services where they usually outnumbered the worshipers.

 By 1916, the choir had become a highly regarded institution and was frequently asked to sing Sunday evening concerts at other churches.
 The singers were usually fed a light supper by the hosting congregation and donations were collected for Shorewood’s future Lutheran church.